openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

 In this tutorial we are going to walk you through all the steps required to deploy OpenFaaS with Identity and Access Management (IAM) enabled.

+With IAM users can authenticate to the OpenFaaS REST API via an OpenID Connect (OIDC) compatible identity provider.
+We have tested with Auth0, Google, Okta, Keycloak and Azure Active Directory but any other provider that supports OIDC should work.

 In the next sections we are going to:

 - Setup ingress and all other prerequisites to deploy OpenFaaS.